FnuPratichi/Multi-Chat-App-Server/README.md

-# 💬 Real-time Chat Application
+# 💬 Real time Multi-Chat App Server

 A real-time chat application built using modern web technologies that allows users to communicate instantly.